piyushsinghpasi/SVM-based-Hate-speech-detection/README.md

 # SVM based Hate Speech Detection
+An implementation that uses support vector machine to classify text into either toxic or non-toxic class.
+Many variants, approximations of SVMs are implemented and analyzed to compare the effect of SVMs on the Binary classification Task of Hate Speech Detection.
 *Platform* : Python Jupyter, Google Colab or VS Code.
 VS Code (version 1.59.0) was used to run the code.